Free Offer

 8. Player Stats Assistant

 • Merge: You can use the "Merge" function to merge stats from another computer: "Backup" the old stats from your old computer.
-Copy the DB file to your new computer.
+Copy the database file to your new computer.
 Then you can "Merge" the old stats with the new one.

 • Reset: Delete all the stats information you collected.